EXHIBITIONS THIS SUMMER: Hidden Stone / Campaign!

 About the exhibition:

 The pigment titanium white was developed by Norwegian chemists Peder Farup and Gustav Jebsen between 1910 and 1918.
-With innovator and Norwegian Sam Eyde on the team, Titania AS started mining operations at Sandbekk - where Velferden is located - in 1916.
+With innovator and Norwegian Sam Eyde on the team, Titania AS started mining at Sandbekk - where Velferden is located - in 1916.
 Here, the mineral ilmenite was extracted and transported by boat to Fredrikstad, where the sister factory Titan Co transformed the dark stone into a white pigment: titanium white.
 "The whitest white", the newspapers wrote.

 The world had never seen such a white paint before, and titanium white was marketed in campaigns characterized by rose paint, Norwegian flags, white-painted Sørland houses, reindeer, snow-covered mountain peaks, polar bears, setesdalsbunad, white picket fences and birch trunks in sunlight.
 The ads were published as newspaper advertisements in European newspapers and through various PR stunts for a global market.